EdAbel/setlist-variety/README.md

 | Tour Minimum No. of songs         |    10 |
 | Tour Minimum Average Show Length  |    10 |

-After threshold values data have set of artists as below
+After the application of these thresholds to the data the set of artists then utilised within the analysis in the paper are listed below:

 1. ACDC
 2. Aerosmith